vschwaberow/specbolt/README.md

 # specbolt

-Yet another ZX Spectrum Emulator
+Yet another ZX Spectrum Emulator.
+Part of a project for an upcoming C++ talk.